andrew-saenz/WALL-E/GPO config.md

-Setup the following under GPO management to allow the new VM to automatically be able to communicate to the Ansible host and receive further commands:
+Setup the following GPO policy to allow new VMs to automatically be able to communicate to the Ansible host and receive further commands:

   GPO for WinRM Port: